tinnuadan/nicesleep/README.md

 ### Rounding Method
 Rounding method for determining how many players are needed to skip the night.
-The values determined from java.math.RoundingMode:
+The values determined from `java.math.RoundingMode`:
 UP, DOWN, CEILING, FLOOR, HALF_UP, HALF_DOWN, HALF_EVEN.
 UNNECESSARY is not allowed.

 _Default_: UP

 ### Seconds Before Skip
-How long the plugin waits once a sufficient number of players is in bed before skipping the night Note that 5.05 seconds is the vanilla waiting period
+How long the plugin waits once a sufficient number of players is in bed before skipping the night.
+Note that 5.05 seconds is the vanilla waiting period

 _Default_: 4.0